Idan503/MySettingsScreen/README.md

 	        }
 	   );

-Retreving a value from the Data Tiles anywhere on the app:
+We can also retreving a value from the Data Tiles anywhere on the app:
 ```
   SettingsTileData data = MySettingsScreen.getInstance().getTileByTitle("Switch Tile");
   Boolean toggleSwitchValue = ((SavableTileData<Boolean, ?>) data).getSavedValue();